Product roadmap

 Explore a mobile companion.

-A later direction could be an iOS app for reviewing launches away from the desk: approving drafts, checking scheduled posts, capturing screenshots, and keeping the launch queue moving from a phone.
-That is intentionally farther out; V1.0 needs to make the core workflow real first.
+A later direction could be an iOS app for reviewing launches away from the desk: approving drafts, checking scheduled posts, and keeping the launch queue moving from a phone.
+That is intentionally farther out; the core workflow comes first.